Rebecka Sheffield

 Rebecka Sheffield is an archivist, scholar, and policy advisor.
-She is a Senior Policy Advisor of the Archives of Ontario and teaches information science in American and Canadian universities.
+She was a Senior Policy Advisor of the Archives of Ontario and teaches information science in American and Canadian universities.

 Biography

-Rebecka Sheffield is a previous director of the ArQuives: Canada's LGBTQ2+ Archives and vice-president of the Association of Canadian Archivists (ACA).
-She has a bachelor's degree in Women and Gender Studies from the University of Saskatchewan, a Master's Degree in archival studies from the University of Toronto and a PhD from the University of Toronto in collaboration with the Mark S. Bonham Center for Sexual Diversity Studies.
+Rebecka Sheffield has a bachelor's degree in women and gender studies from the University of Saskatchewan, a master's degree in archival studies from the University of Toronto, and a PhD from the University of Toronto in collaboration with the Mark S. Bonham Center for Sexual Diversity Studies.

+She is a previous director of The ArQuives and previous vice-president of the Association of Canadian Archivists.

 Sheffield is a scholar in archival science.
 She is the author of Documenting Rebellions: A Study of Four Lesbian and Gay Archives in Queer Times, which discusses the relationship between archives and social movements within the LGBTQ2+ community.
-She has also worked as a public advocate about the preservation of queer cultural history in Toronto.
+She has also worked as a public advocate for the preservation of queer cultural history in Toronto.

-Intellectual contribution

-Rebecka Sheffield's archival contributions focuses on community archives, and historical and cultural heritage movements in LGBTQ2+ communities.
+Sheffield's archival contributions focus on community archives and historical and cultural heritage movements in LGBTQ2+ communities.

 Sheffield is the lead of an archival and artistic project The Bedside Table Archives, which documents objects found on the bedside tables of lesbian and queer women.
 The project focuses on the home as a space for identity construction while questioning the heteronormativity of such spaces.

-She has also published Documenting rebellions: A Study of Four Lesbian and Gay Archives in Queer Times, which focuses on four institutions that preserve the records of queer folk.
+She has also published Documenting Rebellions: A Study of Four Lesbian and Gay Archives in Queer Times, which focuses on four institutions that preserve the records of queer people.

+She is the managing editor of the journal Archivaria.
+Since 2024, she has been the head of Special Collections & Archives at the University of Waterloo.